Qlander17/Qlander17/README.md

 ## Background

-Sixteen-plus years across real estate transaction coordination, sales, and investing; enterprise storage hardware and firmware/software validation; technical support; account management; and sales engineering and team leadership — now applied to building the AI automation that replaces the manual versions of that same work.
+Sixteen-plus years across enterprise storage hardware and firmware/software validation; technical support; account management; and sales engineering and team leadership; and real estate transaction coordination, sales, and investing; — now applied to building the AI automation that replaces the manual versions of that same work.

 ## Current Focus